 Driving Laws affecting Lone Workers in the United Kingdom

 In the United Kingdom any use of a hand-held mobile phone or similar device while driving, or supervising a learner driver, is illegal.
 This includes when stopped at traffic lights.
 The only exceptions are emergency calls to 999 or 112. ⁴

 Driving Laws affecting Lone Workers in the the United States

 20 states in the United States ban the use of hand-held mobile phones whilst driving and 48 states ban text messaging.
 No state bans the total use of mobile phones, however 38 states have a total ban of phone use for teen and new drivers.

 Luckily for people who drive for work there are plenty of apps that use voice commands.
 One such app is the Ok Alone lone worker app.
 This app lets you check in with your work place or request help without having to touch your phone.

 Ok Alone are the first lone worker system to use hands free voice commands to ensure you’re compliant with the new laws and help keep you focussed on the road.
-The app is connected to a dashboard system that allows workers to stay in touch with their supervisors throughout their shift and let them know if there are any problems.
+The app is connected to a cloud-based dashboard system that allows workers to stay in touch with their supervisors throughout their shift and let them know if there are any problems.